jakemcannon/jakemcannon/_posts/2019-02-19-YouTube-Search.markdown

 ---
 layout: post
-title:  "YouTube Search"
+title:  "YouTube Search (My first project!)"
 date:   2019-02-19 23:02:00 -0500
 categories: jekyll update
 ---
-My first blog post about my first project. 🙃

 In the summer of 2018 I had yet to take any programming classes at my school and I was starting to get anxious.
 So, like everyone on the internet learning to program, I decided to teach myself Python.
 I found many tutorials but I found [Berkley’s 61A](https://cs61a.org/) course the most helpful.
 At this point I felt ready for a small side-project that I could sink my teeth into but I really did not want a tutorial project so I brainstormed ideas.
 I came up with an idea to automate the task of video editing, one of my hobbies, in Python.

 # So what does it do?

 This Python script searches through the subtitles of a YouTube video and collects data on keywords.
-It also, and more importantly, downloads the video and cuts the video at the location - time interval - your keyword was found.
+Also, and more importantly, downloads the video and cuts the video at the location - time interval - your keyword was found.
 My intent was to automate some of the more boring parts of video editing.
 Additionally, I noticed that this was a sort of trope often found in a certain genre of videos.
 That being documentaries, news segments, video essays, etc. The purpose was to fire off this script on a batch of YouTube links while I was working on more important segments of the video and the clips would then auto-generate.
 A tedious part of video editing is clipping the beggining and ending off of videos.

 # How does it work & challenges